Featured Image: Prison. Turns out, it’s legal to escape it in Germany.

 - Further Crime: If you commit any crimes while escaping prison, such as assaulting a guard, destroying prison property, stealing a car, etc., you can still be convicted and sent to prison for those things.

 Maybe not exactly as much as a paradise for outlaws and rebels as things initially seem to be, but the four countries where prison escape is legal (Germany, Austria, Belgium, and Mexico) all have the same idea in mind.
 They believe that when you commit a crime, you are surrendering your right to have freedom, which is why the government can put you in prison in the first place.
-But on the other hand, the right to seek freedom cannot be surrendered and it cannot be taken away by anyone, which means that escaping prison cannot be considered a crime in those four countries.
+But on the other hand, the right to seek freedom cannot be taken away by anyone, which means that escaping prison cannot be considered a crime in those four countries.

 So yeah, if you’re going to commit a felony, do it in Germany, Austria, Belgium, or Mexico.
 If you’re slick and you don’t commit any crimes while you do it, you can get away with escape.
 And live the rest of your live in freedom.